iamganeshhegde/ganesh-hegde/README.md

 * Jetpack Compose.
 * Building CI/CD pipelines for better distribution of apps.
 * Solving real world problems with coding.🧑‍💻
-* Working on improving app performances and make app smoother.
+* Working on improving app performances and make app smoother..

 ### Apps I worked on 👀 :